RezaZeraatkar/judicial/README.md

 ## Features
 - **Employee Management**: Store and manage employee data, including applauses, punishments, remarks, and penalties.
 - **Personal Reporting**: Generate personal reports for each staff member.
-- **Filterable Reporting**: Obtain meticulous results from the data using filterable reporting.
+- **Filterable Reporting**: Obtain fine-grained results from the data using filterable reporting.
-- **Data Export**: Download reports as Excel files for offline use and further analysis.
+- **Data Export**: Download reports as Excel files or Office Word Documents.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [https://opensource.org/license/mit/] file for details.